► Iconic Manta badge will return on crossover

 We’ve got more than just electric cars to look forward to, as Vauxhall is also investigating a hydrogen fuel cell-powered version of its Vivaro-e van.
 The project is already in its trial phase, with the first prototypes set to hit UK roads soon.

 These will join Vauxhall’s existing range of electrified vehicles, which includes the pure-electric Corsa-e and Mokka-e, the plug-in hybrid Grandland SUV and the brand’s range of electric commercial vehicles – the Combo-e, Vivaro-e and Movano-e.

 Okay.
 But what’s going to power all these new EVs?

 We’re glad you asked.
 Vauxhall recently signed a partnership with Total, Saft and Mercedes that was designed to promote the development of battery packs for the automotive industry and – most importantly – produce them at a scale that can keep up with increasing demand.

 It’s called the Automotive Cells Company – and its efforts will culminate in a new gigafactory in Kaiserslautern, Germany (where Opel currently builds its engines) that will have an annual battery production capacity of up to 32GWh.
 Production is set to start in 2025.

 What’s happening at Ellesmere Port?

-Stellantis boss, Carlos Tavares, said the move 'demonstrates our commitment to the UK and Ellesmere Port,’ adding that ‘since 1903, Vauxhall has manufactured vehicles in Britain and we will continue to do so.’
+Stellantis boss, Carlos Tavares, said the decision ‘demonstrates [the company’s] commitment to the UK and Ellesmere Port,’ adding that ‘since 1903, Vauxhall has manufactured vehicles in Britain and we will continue to do so.’